 Optimize Your Filtration and Improve Your Environment

-Air filtration systems in hotels must handle relatively large volumes of air.
+Air filtration systems in hotels must handle large volumes of air.
 Approximately 50% of a building’s energy consumption goes to the heating, cooling, and moving of air.
-In considering the Total Cost of Ownership (TCO), it is important to keep in mind that in order to have a cost-effective building, planning maintenance is an important step in maintaining energy efficiency, minimizing costly downtime, and extending the lifespan of your equipment.
+In considering the Total Cost of Ownership (TCO), it is important to keep in mind that a cost-effective building requires that maintenance be planned to maintain energy efficiency, minimize costly downtime, and extend the lifespan of your equipment.